eclipse-leshan/leshan/README.md

 Connect on Leshan demo UI: http://localhost:8080
 Leshan provides a very simple UI to get the list of connected clients and interact with clients resources.

-Now you can register a LWM2M client by running our **client** example:
+Now you can register a LWM2M client by running our **client** demo:
 ```
-java -jar target/leshan-client-example-*-SNAPSHOT-jar-with-dependencies.jar
+java -jar target/leshan-client-demo-*-SNAPSHOT-jar-with-dependencies.jar
 ```
 or trying the [Eclipse Wakaama](http://eclipse.org/wakaama) test client or script samples of its lua binding [lualwm2m] (https://github.com/sbernard31/lualwm2m).